 Allison Streett has received local and national recognition in various group exhibitions and competitions.
 She has participated in exhibitions sponsored by the Diocese of Austin Fine Arts Council Gallery, the Texas Sculpture Association, the Creative Arts Center of Dallas, and Studio 2600 Gallery in Dallas.
 Among her awards and honors are a grant from the Sumasil Foundation in 2006, an award from the 2006 TSA Membership Show, judged by Patricia Meadows, and a grant from the Hillsdale College Christian Visual Arts Educational Fund in 2003.
 She was one of ten sculptors selected to participate in the 24th Annual National Sculpture Society Figure Modeling Competition, and placed first in sculpture in the 2002 Michigan Small College Art Competition.
 In 2003 her work was featured in the “Young Sculptors of Hillsdale College” group invitational exhibit.
 Her sculpture Touch of Faith is on permanent display at The Foothills Church in Albuquerque, New Mexico, and Crossroads: Saul on the Road to Damascus is a part of the permanent collection at her alma mater, Hillsdale College in Hillsdale, Michigan.
 She is currently represented by the Watermelon Gallery in New Mexico.

 Allison was born in Phoenix, Arizona and grew up in the mountains of New Mexico.
 In 2002 she graduated with honors with a Bachelor of Arts degree in Fine Arts from Hillsdale College, where she studied under National Sculpture Society Fellow Anthony Frudakis.
-She currently works and lives in Austin, Texas with her husband and five children.
+She currently works and lives in Austin, Texas with her husband and six children.

 For commission, exhibition and purchasing information please contact Allison at 8665 Ephraim Road, Austin, Texas 78717 or firstname.lastname@example.org